mongodb/docs-realm/examples/java/local/README.md

 ...
 ```

-These files correspond to the `:code-block-start:` commands in `AuthenticationTest.java`.
+These files correspond to the `:snippet-start:` commands in `AuthenticationTest.java`.

 ### Include in Docs Source